Introducing Our School

 Each unit houses five classrooms arranged around a central area which accommodates a computer suite, enabling technology to be used as an integral aspect of learning.
 Each classroom also has a set of Chrome Books that children use as part of their learning.
 Each classroom is named after a city from the continent in which the classroom is located.

 As indicated above, children in Years 1 & 2 each enjoy their own separate units, with Year 1 housed in 'Africa' and Year 2 in 'Australia'.
-Pupils in Key Stage 2 are divided into the two upper units, with the exception of Year 4 Berlin, with Years 3 & 4 (Lower Key Stage 2) located in 'Europe' and Years 5 & 6 (Upper Key Stage 2) in 'Asia'.
+Pupils in Key Stage 2 are divided into the two upper units, with mixed years 3 & 4 (Lower Key Stage 2) located in 'Europe' and Years 5 & 6 (Upper Key Stage 2) in 'Asia'.
 Separate cloakroom areas and toilet facilities serve each of the five units.

 .